 Have a look at the picture above.
 There are three tuned circuit stages to this filter.
 Each stage has a transformer and capacitor that resonate together.
 In this case IFT2 & C3, IFT8 & C15, and IFT14 & C33.
 The two other capacitors C9 & C27 link, or couple the stages together.
 This is how each stage work, and what to aim for:

-- C9 & C27 set the bandwidth of the circuit.
-The aim is to have the lowest overall loss, while also having a narrow bandwidth.
-The larger the capacitance the wider the bandwidth, but the loss will be greater.
-The lower the capacitance the sharper the notch, but then the band may not be adequately covered.
+- Coupling Capacitors C9 & C27 set the bandwidth of the circuit.
+The aim is to have the lowest overall loss, while also having a wide enough, but not too wide bandwidth.
+The larger the capacitance the wider the bandwidth, but the loss lower loss.
+The lower the capacitance the sharper the notch and narrower bandwidth, but then loss will be higher covered.
 The aim again is to cover the particular band (Say 14.000 to 14.350mHz for 20 Meters) with a relatively flat top, and to see a sharp roll-off as the signal gets out of band. (see below)

-- C3, C15 & C33 are the capacitors in the individual tuned circuits.
-If they are too large there will be a triple peak and the pass-band will be too wide.
-If the capacitance is too small the circuit will not tune down enough to the desired frequency, and the ferrite slug in the transformer will be out of the top or bottom of the core.
+- Resonance C3, C15 & C33 are the capacitors in parallel with the individual transformers.
+If the capacitance is too high there will be a triple peak and the pass-band will be too wide.
+If the capacitance is too small the circuit will not tune DOWN to the desired frequency, and the ferrite slug in the transformer will be out of the top or bottom of the core.

 - See the image below.
-This is an example on 20 Metres and the loss here is 2.79dBm.
-Note that at 1mHz each side of the centre frequency the filter has achieved a 10dB attenuation, and at around 1.5mHz it is -20dBm attenuation.
+This is an example on 20 Metres and the loss here is 1.79dBm.
+Note that at 1mHz each side of the center frequency the filter has achieved a 10dB attenuation, and at around 1.5mHz it is -20dBm attenuation.